Pairman/Pairman-LFS-Distro/README.md

 Pairman's Linux From Scratch Distribution 11.3 x86_64 20230529 version, supporting only Surface Pro 7+.

-Added many packages and features in addition to the LFS and BLFS book, mainly: UEFI support, microcode for CPU, GPU and WLAN, modifications of multiple scripts, ```mimalloc``` as the default malloc() library.
+Added many packages and features in addition to the LFS and BLFS book, mainly including UEFI support, microcode for CPU, GPU and WLAN, modifications of multiple scripts, ```mimalloc``` as the default malloc() library.

 **This OS is intended to be used only as a toy for educational purposes, configuring and flashing is NOT recommended**.
 Files' copyright belongs to their original owners.